giselle-lx

 Mary, Full of Grace

-and Jane (
+), and Jane (Becoming Jane

 ).
-In these, as in all good backstory fics, the authors fill in what we know from canon, while giving us a path that helps explain how the characters got to be where they are.
+In these, as in all good backstory fics, the authors fill in what we know from canon, while giving us a path that helps explain how the characters got to be where they are.The canon couples, likewise, are good sites for exploration—just how did Carlisle and Esme fall in love?
+You might try

 EliseShaw’s